 By Gary Collins, Director, ServiceNow Platform, Finastra

-The conversations I held mostly centred around five key learnings,
+The conversations I held mostly centred around five key learnings, as summarised below.

 1. Start with your employees first